 Knee replacements can fail over time.
 When that happens, revision knee replacement is performed to replace the original prosthesis with a new one.

-Don’t let knee pain impact your quality of life — call Barrington Orthopedic Specialists today or book an appointment online.
+Don’t let knee pain impact your quality of life — call Barrington Orthopedic Specialists today.